edvincandon/Revux/README.md

     }
   })

-  const mapDispatch = actions // will add actions to
+  const mapDispatch = { createAction } // will be added to vm instance

   export default {
-    name: 'playButton',
     data () {
       return {
         status: null // define it to be reactive